AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/create-projects/create-project.md

 * Workfront applies the settings of the group, if there are any, before it applies those set by the Workfront administrator.
 * If you create a project using a template, the settings from the template take precedence over the settings established by the Workfront or group administrator.

   >[!NOTE]
   >
   >We recommend that the default status for a new project is Planning.
 As you are making changes to the new project, this ensures that notifications do not trigger to the users assigned to the project.
+  >

-For more information about setting up the default status and other default settings for a new project, see [Configure system-wide project preferences](../../../administration-and-setup/set-up-workfront/configure-system-defaults/set-project-preferences.md).
+  >For more information about setting up the default status and other default settings for a new project, see [Configure system-wide project preferences](../../../administration-and-setup/set-up-workfront/configure-system-defaults/set-project-preferences.md) or [Configure project preferences for a group](../../../administration-and-setup/manage-groups/create-and-manage-groups/configure-project-preferences-group.md).

+* Workfront defines the Group and Status of the new project as follows:

+  * The default status of a new project created from a template corresponds with the status defined by your Workfront administrator in the main Project Preferences area or by a group administrator (or Workfront administrator) in the Project Preferences area for a group.

+  * The Group of the new project is the Group of the template.
+If the template is not associated with a Group, then the Group of the project is the Home Group of the user who creates the project.

+  * The statuses available for a new project match the statuses of the Group of the project which is either the Group of the template, or the Home Group of the user who creates the project.

   ## Create a project from scratch

 1. Do one of the following: